 Not all disabilities are visible, and it is essential to recognize the diverse nature of disabilities that may not be readily apparent.
 Non-visible disabilities encompass a wide range of conditions, impacting individuals' lives in various ways.
 By understanding the terminology, types of non-visible disabilities, and how to interact respectfully, we can create inclusive environments that cater to the needs of all individuals, regardless of the visibility of their disabilities.
 Raising awareness and promoting inclusivity are crucial steps toward improving the lives of people with non-visible disabilities.

-This article was adapted from Living with Non-Visible Disabilities, published by The Disability Unit (UK Govt), under a UK Open Government Licence.
+"Not all disabilities are visible" was adapted from Living with Non-Visible Disabilities, published by The Disability Unit (UK Govt), under a UK Open Government Licence.

 ×